WINNING CASES AND PROVIDING UNMATCHED LEGAL REPRESENTATION SINCE 1993

 Substantial impairment in vehicle control, attention to driving task, and in necessary visual and auditory information processing

 Please do not drink and drive.
 Alcohol can have some subtle effects on a person.
-However, if you are charged with DUI/DWI in Norfolk, VA, contact Montagna Law.
+However, if you are charged with DUI/DWI in Norfolk, VA, contact Law Offices of Anthony Montagna, III.
 We can discuss with you whether you may need a forensic toxicologist.
-In any case, Montagna Law is here to help
+In any case, Law Offices of Anthony Montagna, III is here to help

 AN AGGRESSIVE, SKILLED, AND TRIAL TESTED HAMPTON, VA DUI LAWYER

 When you need a Hampton DUI lawyer, you should call Anthony Montagna, III.
 Anthony has been zealously representing civilian and military personnel in DUI cases since 1993.
 Anthony has the knowledge, skill, and compassion to obtain the most favorable dispositions for his clients.
 Anthony will carefully explain all the elements and penalties of a DUI and will “walk with you every step of the way” during the course of his representation of you.
-When you are scared, worried, and uncertain, contact Montagna Law.
+When you are scared, worried, and uncertain, contact Law Offices of Anthony Montagna, III.
 We are at our best when you need help.

 UNION WORKERS WELCOME

 PROUD TO REPRESENT OUR SERVICE MEN AND WOMEN AND UNION WORKERS

 When someone is charged with a DUI in Hampton, Newport News, Norfolk, Virginia Beach, or anywhere in Hampton Roads, he or she is often afraid, nervous, and concerned.
 With Anthony by your side, you can rest easily knowing that he will represent you like he would want a colleague to represent his family member.
 Anthony is tough as nails and appreciates the opportunity to serve you.